Security upped at DC-area houses of worship after California synagogue attack | WTOP

 Maryland Governor Larry Hogan offered his sympathies via Twitter as well.

+The United States Holocaust Memorial Museum expressed their dismay and alarm that a second attack on a synagogue in the U.S. had taken place in less than a year.

+“Now our thoughts are with the victims and their loved ones,” said Museum Director Sara J. Bloomfield.
+“But moving forward this must serve as yet another wake-up call that anti-Semitism is a growing and deadly menace.
+The Holocaust is a reminder of the dangers of unchecked anti-Semitism and the way hate can infect a society.
+All Americans must unequivocally condemn it and confront it wherever it appears.”

-The suspect in the synagogue shooting has been identified as 19-year-old John Earnest.
+The suspect in the San Diego synagogue shooting has been identified as 19-year-old John Earnest.

 Like WTOP on Facebook and follow @WTOP on Twitter to engage in conversation about this article and others.